favre49/BITS-Notes/README.md

 * The information may not be complete or 100% reliable until we have a major exam on that portion.
 * Often parts of the syllabus were cut out.
 You may not find what you are looking for in that case.
-* If the portions were covered in previous courses (looking at you DAA), I will point to that, but not include it.
+* If the portions were covered in previous courses, I will point to that, but not include it.

 I welcome any and all pull requests and issues.